awsdocs/amazon-mwaa-user-guide/doc_source/connections-secrets-manager.md

 + Learn how to use the secret key for the Apache Airflow variable \(`test-variable`\) on this page using the sample code at [Using a secret key in AWS Secrets Manager for an Apache Airflow variable](samples-secrets-manager-var.md)\.

 ## Resources<a name="connections-sm-blogs"></a>
-+  For more information about configuring Secrets Manager secrets using the conosle and the AWS CLI, see [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) in the *AWS Secrets Manager User Guide*\.
++  For more information about configuring Secrets Manager secrets using the console and the AWS CLI, see [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html) in the *AWS Secrets Manager User Guide*\.
 + Use a Python script to migrate a large volume of Apache Airflow variables and connections to Secrets Manager in [Move your Apache Airflow connections and variables to AWS Secrets Manager](https://aws.amazon.com/blogs/opensource/move-apache-airflow-connections-variables-aws-secrets-manager/)\.

 ## What's next?<a name="connections-sm-next-up"></a>